Donald Trump must be held responsible for inciting today’s terrorism

 Powder keg, meet match.

-Soon, a violent mob of Trump supporters, some of them armed, stormed past police barricades and entered Capitol Hill, disrupting the vote count and forcing many politicians into hiding.
+Soon, a violent mob of Trump supporters, some of them armed, stormed past police barricades and entered the Capitol building, disrupting the vote count and forcing many politicians into hiding.

 Trump’s frequent pleas for someone to do something about the election had clearly been heard.